 Index of CSI-RS#1 is configured for UE as pathlossReferenceRS-Id-r17 which is indicated in dl-OrJoint-TCIStateList-r17 of TCI state 1.
 CSI-RS#1 is QCLed typeD with SSB1.
-UE maintains CSI-RS#1 as pathloss RS before the test starts.
+UE is assumed to maintain CSI-RS#1 as pathloss RS before the test starts.